IT'S ALL TALK: Monday 9 AM - 12 pm

 So I love writing, I love stories, I love music and lyrics and I love promoting our regional writers – especially our young ones.
 I too, have many stories to tell having interviewed hundreds of regional characters over the years and I would love to share these local history tidbits with you.

-My “Words at Play with Wendyoh” show profiles regional singer-songwriters, performance poets, authors and scriptwriters plus info on great events and gigs across this region.
-So tune in to Words at Play with Wendyoh – because words - sing!
+My “It;s All Talk" with Wendyoh” show profiles regional singer-songwriters, performance poets, authors and scriptwriters plus info on great events and gigs across this region.
+So tune in to "It's All Talk" with Wendyoh.

 Website design - NOOSA FM // Technical development and assistance - CBAA //